rakudo/rakudo/README.md

 ## Line editing and tab completion

-If you would like simple history and tab completion in the raku executable, you need to install the [Linenoise](https://github.com/hoelzro/p6-linenoise) module.
+If you would like simple history and tab completion in the `rakudo` executable, you need to install the [Linenoise](https://github.com/hoelzro/p6-linenoise) module.
 The recommended way to install Linenoise is via [zef](https://github.com/ugexe/zef):